|

 addition, the Vikings have settled in the same period in

-Greenland, the name of this country, meaning green countries in
+Greenland, the name of this country, meaning “green

 In contrast, the

-that on the one hand, the vines grow still in Britain, other
+fact that on the one hand, the vines grow still in Britain,

-than the name of Greenland has been chosen by explorer Erik the
+other than the name of Greenland has been chosen by explorer

-Red in order to attract settlers in 5000 and that their
+Erik the Red in order to attract settlers in 5000 and that

-settlements were limited to the south of the island.
-The
+their settlements were limited to the south of the island.

-Histoire_du_Groenland shows that the Vikings were very poorly
+The Histoire_du_Groenland shows that the Vikings were very

-adapted to their environment unlike Inuit who replaced.
-The
+poorly adapted to their environment unlike Inuit who

 Vikings lived mainly on agriculture and livestock.